santaci/epiSelect/README.md

 Dependencies
 -------------
 `SimOutbreakSelection` (SOS) relies on SLiM (), python (3.x.x), and R (v).

-An appropriate environment can me installed using conda or micromamba.
+An appropriate environment can bee installed using conda or micromamba.

 Installation
 ------------